 Our daily whole school assemblies are integral as it is here that we regularly address topically issues and the British values of respect, tolerance and empathy are fostered throughout all of our daily interactions: modelled by staff and nurtured in pupils.
 Each week we share a 'Picture News' Assembly which always promote a particular aspect of British Values.

 At Woore Primary and Nursery School democracy is taken very seriously.
 Children are actively encouraged to have a voice and share their views and opinions regularly in class and whole school assemblies.

-Every child also contributes their ideas to the composition of their own class charter every year.
-This sets ground rules for classroom conduct and establishes the standards of behaviour children can expect from each other over the year ahead.
+Every child also contributes their ideas to regular 'Pupil Voice' assemblies.
+Ideas are collated and follow-up work amongst staff guides future learning, working, structures and resources.
 All children also complete an annual questionnaire which provides them with the opportunity to share their views of learning at Woore Primary School and suggest ways in which the school could be improved further.

 Governors also talk regularly to children to establish their views as a way of ensuring that school self-evaluation is robust and accurate, and therefore effective in moving the school forward.

 At Woore Primary and Nursery School we also study important democratic events such as General Elections and through our school curriculum children are taught about, and encouraged to respect, public institutions and services and all parents and carers are encouraged to make comments on learning at Woore Primary School through our open door policy and Parents’ Evenings.